 You might have to work some evenings and weekends and be on call for emergencies.

 To qualify as a GP you need a degree in medicine and surgery which is recognised by the General Medical Council (GMC).

 You can study the 5-year MB ChB course at the universities of Aberdeen, Dundee, Edinburgh and Glasgow.
 Entry requirements are 5 good Highers, usually at one sitting, including Chemistry and (depending on the university) 1 or 2 from Maths, Biology and Physics, with English and science subjects at National 5.
 Although most institutions set the minimum entry of 5 Highers at AAAAB, the majority of applicants have AAAAA.

 If you have 5 good Highers but not more than one science subject, the University of Dundee runs a 6-year course which includes a pre-medical year.

 The 3-year BSc Hons Medicine at the University of St Andrews guarantees its graduates the chance to finish their training at one of the four Scottish medical schools or in Manchester.

 For all courses except ScotGEM, before applying to medical school you must sit the UK Clinical Aptitude Test (UKCAT).
 For entry in 2020 you must register and book a test before 18 September 2019 and sit the test by 2 October 2019.
 If you get an Educational Maintenance Allowance (EMA) you can apply for a bursary to cover the cost of the test.
 Check the website for further details at http://www.ukcat.ac.uk/

-For all courses except ScotGEM, you must apply to UCAS by 15 October 2017 for entry in 2018.
+For all courses, including ScotGEM, you must apply to UCAS by 15 October 2018 for entry in 2019.